-A movie about being gay and Mormon might have seemed unique before “Angels in America” and Tasha Oldham’s docu “The Smith Family."
-Unfortunately, writer-director C. Jay Cox’s “Latter Days” falls back on broad characterizations and stereotypical situations.
-Pic seems unlikely to branch out beyond niche gay auds in upscale markets.
+A movie about being gay and Mormon might have seemed unique before “Angels in America” and Tasha Oldham’s superb docu “The Smith Family,” both hard acts to follow.
+Unfortunately, writer-director C. Jay Cox’s “Latter Days” falls back on the broad characterizations and stereotypical situations that typified the earliest gay-themed movies, while preaching a familiar (though not entirely ingenuous) message of tolerance.
+Currently playing exclusive Gotham and Los Angeles engagements, with expansion planned over the coming weeks, pic seems unlikely to branch out beyond niche gay auds in upscale markets.

 Though it springs from a well intentioned desire to tell a personal story (Cox even wrote most of the original songs on pic’s soundtrack), “Latter Days” quickly succumbs to some of the worst tendencies of movies about “outsider” groups.

 Unsubtly named Christian (Wes Ramsey), toned-and-tanned model-actor type, opens his door to a late-night caller and the two proceed to engage in a hot-and-heavy round of oral sex.
 Afterward, it’s revealed that Christian’s unexpected visitor had actually stumbled on to the wrong apartment by mistake, en route to a blind date…with a woman.